pentandra/lifepreserver/items/static/blog/the-hairdresser-and-the-archaeologist/index.md

     sçavans</cite>, were created primarily to provide a means of establishing [scientific priority](http://en.wikipedia.org/wiki/Scientific_priority),
     and not necessarily to disseminate research to the public.
-Many researchers, including Sir Isaac Newton and Gottfried Wilhelm von Leibniz actually enciphered their findings using anagrams so that the uninformed could not read them!
+Many researchers, including Sir Isaac Newton and [Gottfried Wilhelm von Leibniz]{lang=de} actually enciphered their findings using anagrams so that the uninformed could not read them!
 For more information see [Academic Publishing](http://en.wikipedia.org/wiki/Academic_publishing#History) on
     Wikipedia.